book

 Model Structure

 Settlement models must extend the ISettlementModel interface.
-Extensions of the ISettlementModel interface must implement the Scan and ApplyFunds methods.
-The Scan method is automatically called at the top of each hour and it receives a ScanSettlementModelParameters object.
-The ApplyFunds method receives an ApplyFundsSettlementModelParameters object and applies the settlement rules.
-The ApplyFunds method is also automatically called, but its frequency depends on the security type.
-The ApplyFunds method is automatically called when you fill an order for the following security types:
+Extensions of the ISettlementModel interface must implement the scan and apply_funds methods.
+The scan method is automatically called at the top of each hour and it receives a ScanSettlementModelParameters object.
+The apply_funds method receives an ApplyFundsSettlementModelParameters object and applies the settlement rules.
+The apply_funds method is also automatically called, but its frequency depends on the security type.
+The apply_funds method is automatically called when you fill an order for the following security types:

 • Equity